J. Homer Copp

 John Homer Copp (January 14, 1882 – May 6, 1944) was an American politician who served in the Virginia House of Delegates.

 Early life

 Copp's mother was Ella K. Copp.

 Career

 In 1919, he was the Republican candidate for Shenandoah County in the Virginia House of Delegates, against Democratic candidate George H. Snarr.
 He won with 1,872 votes compared to Snarr's 1,243.

 Personal life

 Copp and his wife, Edna, had two daughters (Mary and Frances) and a son (John A. Copp).

-Copp was killed on May 6, 1944, while driving on Route 631 near Strasburg, where he lived.
-His car was hit by a Baltimore and Ohio Railroad train and he died on the scene.
+Copp was injured fatally on May 6, 1944, while driving on Route 631 near Strasburg, where he lived.
+His car was hit by a Baltimore and Ohio Railroad train.
+He died before he could be taken to a Winchester hospital.
+He was 62.